History of Stirling's tartan

 Wilson and his offspring were the first industrial producers of tartan and the earliest known recorders of tartan manufacturing.
 The Wilsons "Key Pattern Book" of 1819 documents weaving instructions for more than 200 tartan produced at their Bannockburn dye works and weaving sheds.
 This meticulously kept record was an excellent starting point for developing a contemporary pattern.

 Plants and Flowers

 To create the contemporary Stirling tartan designer Stewart Russell set about photographing indigenous plants and flowers in the Stirling area.
-Inspiration came from plants at the foot of the Wallace Monument including thistles, fox gloves, wild nettles and heather.
+The inspiration came from plants at the foot of the Wallace Monument including thistles, foxgloves, wild nettles and heather.